Five Emerging Careers in Healthcare Administration (2023)

 - Improving data literacy among a medical facility’s staff and patients

-Healthcare Policy Specialist
+Become a Healthcare Policy Specialist

-Typical responsibilities of a healthcare policy specialist include:
+Typical responsibilities of a healthcare policy specialist may include:

-- Researching healthcare policy updates
+- Researching updates to existing healthcare policy

-- Developing strategies for legislation compliance
+- Developing strategies for compliance with existing legislation

 - Conducting site visits to assess the operations of a healthcare facility